 In most cases the injury is either a cut or a bruise that is painful but not debilitating.
 Injuries caused from overworking your muscles are preventable, and we have included a few tips on how to prevent them from occurring during your CrossFit workouts.

-Preventing Injuries During Your Daily Workouts
+Preventing Injuries During Your CrossFit Workouts

 There are some injuries caused by overworking your muscles that are more common than others and can include the following:

 The most common muscles that are strained during CrossFit workouts are those in the lower back, shoulder, hamstring, bicep, and pectoral muscles.
 This generally is caused by poor technique or trying to lift too much weight at one time.

 Knee and Shoulder Injuries

 Squatting, jumps, and sprints can cause wear and tear on your knees while heavy lifting can cause serious injuries to your shoulders.
-In some cases it might require surgery to repair the torn muscle or ligament, which will also result in a long recovery period.
+In some cases, it might require surgery to repair the torn muscle or ligament, which will also result in a long recovery period.

 This type of injury can occur in any of your tendons but is more common in the elbow or Achilles tendon.
 Hard landings from jumps and improper technique on the overhead bars can both contribute to this type of injury.